Unifying Causal Representation Learning with the Invariance Principle: Proofs

 \subsection{Proofs for Granularity of Latent Variable Identification}

-\granularityID* \begin{proof} The diagonal matrix $\Lambda$ in~\cref{eq:affineID} is invertible and thus also a diffeomorphism $\phi$~\pcref{eq:crlID}; Diagonal $\Lambda$ of affine identifiability is a special instance of $\tilde{\Lambda}$ in~\cref{eq:block_affineID} where all non-diagonal entries are zero.
-Hence, affine-identifiability implies element-identifiability and block affine-identifiability.
+\granularityID* \begin{proof} The diagonal matrix $\Lambda$ in~\cref{eq:affineID} is invertible and thus also a diffeomorphism $h$~\pcref{eq:crlID}.
+Hence, affine-identifiability implies element-identifiability.
+Affine-identifiability provides identification results with block-size one thus implies block affine-identifiability.
 On the other hand, block affine-identifiability is block-identifiability with affine bijection $h$ and element-identifiability defines a special case of block-identifiability where each latent component $\zb_i$ is an individual block. \end{proof}

 \transID*